composeuisuite/ohteepee/README.md

 }
 ```

 This is just the tip of the iceberg when it comes to customization of OhTeePee libray.
-If you want to see more, definitely check out [this amazing article](https://medium.com/@ilyas_ipek/d26785d53ab3) written by co-author [Ilyas Ipek](https://medium.com/@ilyas_ipek)
+If you want to see more, definitely check out [this article](https://medium.com/@ilyas_ipek/d26785d53ab3) written by co-author [Ilyas Ipek](https://medium.com/@ilyas_ipek)

 ## Todo List